pepperdata/commons-compress/README.md

 I have tested the build with Maven 3.6.3.
 - There are a couple of unit tests that simply hang on most of our Linux build machines, but **work and pass** on `build14`!
-Since these tests are for modules our code _does not use at all_, and since this happens on the _original_ Commons Compress 1.26.2 code (i.e., without PD mods), this is not a major concern, but should be investigated in the future.
+Since these tests are for modules our code _does not use at all_, and since this happens on the _original_ Commons Compress 1.26.2 code (i.e., without any Pepperdata modifications), this is not a major concern, but should be investigated in the future.
 In the meantime, fully passing Linux builds can be executed on `build14` (on our other Linux build machines, these tests are automatically skipped).

 ## Differences Between the PD-specific and Stock 1.5 Versions